tvisterro/QuAPK/README.md

 - Any legal consequences of installing unofficial software

 Use at your own risk.
 Only install APKs from trusted sources.

+## 🛡️ Antivirus Notice

+Some antivirus software may flag QuAPK as suspicious because it:
+- Executes system commands (ADB)
+- Modifies files on connected devices

+This is normal behavior for this type of tool.
+You can check the source code for transparency.

 ## 📄 License